Health Sciences

 Application Accordion Closed

 To apply visit the NAU Graduate College website.
-The application opens November 1st.
+The application opens on August 1st.
 The priority application deadline is January 15th.
 Applications that are submitted between January 16th and April 1st may be considered to fill any remaining openings.
 Required application components include:

 Scores are sent directly to NAU from ETS